deejaygeroso/terraform-aws-ec2/README.md

 7. Make sure you have the right variables needed on `terraform.tfvars` file.
 (See terraform variables table).
 8. Run command `terraform init`.
 9. Check if everything is setup correctly by running command: `terraform plan`.
-10. Run command `terraform deploy`.
+10. Run command `terraform apply`.

 ## Terraform Variables